-- Ø All the sections of the application form (Forms A, B, C, D, E and full proposal + description) have been completed, where appropriate in accordance with the guide for submission. - Ø The eligibility criteria for the applicant and for the action / work programme laid down in the call for proposals (point 5) or equivalent have been met. - Ø Information on previous or current applications submitted to the EC and grants received from the EC budget has been disclosed in forms A3-A4 - Ø Any rules relating to the period for carrying out the action mentioned in the call for proposals or equivalent have been complied with. - Description The budget for the action / work programme has been drawn up in euros and is exclusive of VAT (failing which, reasons must be given for non-recovery of VAT), has costs and revenue in balance and contains a detailed statement of all estimated eligible costs. - Ø If applicable, the co-financing statement form (C in the submission set) has been duly filled in and signed by each co-financing third party. - Ø The grant requested complies with the ceilings laid down in the call for proposals (point 4) or equivalent in relation to the total estimated cost of the action / work programme and/or the eligible costs proposed. - Ø The application has been made within the deadline for submitting proposals as laid down in the call for proposals (point 8) and has been dated and signed by the authorised representative. - Ø References/qualifications in the relevant field have been specified and/or produced. - \emptyset The following documents have been attached to the proposal: - o Description and detailed timetable of the operation; - o Annual accounts (i.e. profit and loss accounts; balance sheet) for the last financial year; - o If applicable, Auditor's report on the accounts of the previous year, issued by an approved auditing firm; - o Curriculum vitae of persons to be performing work in connection with the operation;
+All the sections of the application form (Forms A, B, C, D, E and full proposal + description) have been completed, where appropriate in accordance with the guide for submission.
+The eligibility criteria for the applicant and for the action / work programme laid down in the call for proposals (point 5) or equivalent have been met.
+Information on previous or current applications submitted to the EC and grants received from the EC budget has been disclosed in forms A3-A4 Any rules relating to the period for carrying out the action mentioned in the call for proposals or equivalent have been complied with.
+The budget for the action / work programme has been drawn up in euros and is exclusive of VAT (failing which, reasons must be given for non-recovery of VAT), has costs and revenue in balance and contains a detailed statement of all estimated eligible costs .
+If applicable, the co-financing statement form (C in the submission set) has been duly filled in and signed by each co-financing third party .
+The grant requested complies with the ceilings laid down in the call for proposals (point 4) or equivalent in relation to the total estimated cost of the action / work programme and/or the eligible costs proposed.
+The application has been made within the deadline for submitting proposals as laid down in the call for proposals (point 8) and has been dated and signed by the authorised representative.
+References/qualifications in the relevant field have been specified and/or produced.
+The following documents have been attached to the proposal: o Description and detailed timetable of the operation; Annual accounts (i.e. profit and loss accounts; balance sheet) for the last financial year; Curriculum vitae of persons to be performing work in connection with the operation; o Legal entity form duly filled in and signed

-- Legal entity form duly filled in and signed Official registration certificate; Articles of association/Statutes; - o List of directors/executive board members (names and forenames, titles or positions in the applicant organisation);

-Financial identification form duly filled in and signed

-- o If applicable, Annual report for the previous year; - o If applicable, Financial guarantee; - o Particulars of: - § current or earlier participation in operations financed by the European Commission, - § contracts concluded with departments of the European Commission - § other (e.g. operations on behalf of other international organisations or Member States of the European Union) - If applicable, declaration of honour concerning the accounting system (to book to the action real indirect costs)
+0 Official registration certificate; 0 If applicable, official VAT registration; 0 Articles of association/Statutes; 0 Financial identification form duly filled in and signed 0 List of directors/executive board members (names and forenames, titles or positions in the applicant organisation); 0 If applicable, Annual report for the previous year; 0 If applicable, Financial guarantee; 0 Particulars of: current or earlier participation in operations financed by the European Commission, contracts concluded with departments of the European Commission other (e.g. operations on behalf of other international organisations or Member States of the European Union)